Hereward the Wake: Exile

 According to the Gesta Herewardi, Hereward was exiled at the age of eighteen for disobedience to his father and disruptive behaviour, which caused problems among the local community.
 He was declared an outlaw by Edward the Confessor.
 The Gesta tells various stories of his supposed adventures as a young man while in exile in Cornwall, Ireland and Flanders.
 These include a fight with an enormous bear, and the rescue of a Cornish princess from an unwanted marriage.
 Many historians consider these tales to be largely fictions.
-Having arrived in Flanders he joined an expedition against "Scaldemariland" (probably islands in Scheldt estuary).
+Having been shipwrecked in the territory of Count Manasses I of Guînes, he joined the count of Flanders in an expedition against "Scaldemariland" (probably islands in Scheldt estuary).
 Historian Elizabeth van Houts considers this aspect of the story to be consistent with evidence concerning expeditions led by Robert the Frisian on behalf of his father Baldwin V, Count of Flanders in the early 1060s.
 Peter Rex also accepts that these events probably occurred.

 At the time of the Norman conquest of England, he was still in exile in Europe, working as a successful mercenary for Baldwin V. According to the Gesta he took part in tournaments in Cambrai.
 At some point in his exile Hereward is said to have married Turfida, a Gallo-Germanic woman from a wealthy family in Saint-Omer.
 She is said in the Gesta to have fallen in love with him before she met him, having heard of his heroic exploits.